michaelgorkow/scs_paddleocr/Readme.md

   );
 ```

-### Asynchronous Execution
-Extracting content from large documents can be time-consuming.
-To address this, the `PYMUPDF_PADDLEOCR_EXTRACT` service function is designed to run asynchronously.
-When a batch is first sent to the service, a new job is created and runs in the background.
-Snowflake will periodically check the job’s status and will return the batch results once processing is complete.
-Additionally, a simple queuing system is implemented to prevent multiple jobs from running simultaneously, which could otherwise exceed GPU memory limits.

-For more information on asynchronous services in Snowflake, please refer to the documentation [here](https://docs.snowflake.com/en/sql-reference/external-functions-implementation#asynchronous-remote-service).

 ### Simple Output
 For very large documents (thousands of pages for a single document), the extracted content size—and consequently, the response size—may exceed the 10MB limit for service functions.
 In such cases, you can enable a simplified output that omits bounding box information.
 To do this, set `OUTPUT_FORMAT` to `SIMPLE` in your `ocr_spec.yml` file.
 Please note that enabling SIMPLE_OUTPUT will prevent visualization of extractions in the Streamlit app.